kamiwaza-exp/oil-and-gas-workshop/README.md

 ## Project Workflow

 ### 1. Exploratory Data Analysis (EDA)
-Run the EDA script to understand the dataset:
+Create and then run an EDA script to understand the dataset:
 ```bash
 python eda.py
 ```

-This will:
+This should:
 - Load and examine the dataset structure
 - Analyze production volumes by region, commodity, and time
 - Identify key trends and patterns
 - Generate summary statistics

 ### 2. Generate Visualizations
-The EDA script automatically creates visualizations including:
+The EDA script should automatically create visualizations including:
 - Production trends over time
 - Regional production comparisons
 - Commodity distribution analysis
 - Disposition type breakdowns

-Visualizations are saved in the `visualizations/` directory.
+Visualizations should be saved in a `visualizations/` directory.

 ### 3. Generate Report
 Create a professional report to share with colleagues.
 Choose between HTML or PDF format: